hyn0027/hyn0027.github.io/_pages/about.md

 I also undertook a summer research internship at CMU's [Software and Societal Systems Department](https://s3d.cmu.edu/), working under the joint guidance of Prof. [Christian Kästner](https://www.cs.cmu.edu/~ckaestne/) and Prof. [Sherry Tongshuang Wu](https://www.cs.cmu.edu/~sherryw/).
 Here I conducted research on LLM-enabled automated data slicing, a vital aspect of SE4AI.

 Currently, I am a part-time software engineer intern at [Megvii](https://en.megvii.com/), a leading Chinese AI-software company.
 I work with both data scientists and software engineers to develop autonomous driving systems with complex integrated AI components.
-My objective in this internship is to further deepen my understanding how people build AI-integrated software and the existing problems in this process.
+My objective in this internship is to further deepen my understanding how people build AI-integrated software and the existing problems in this process. -->

 # Publications

+Chenyang Yang, **Yining Hong**, Grace Lewis, Tongshuang Wu, and Christian Kästner.
+What Is Wrong with My Model?
+Identifying Systematic Problems with Semantic Data Slicing.
+In *Proceedings of the 39th IEEE/ACM International Conference on Automated Software Engineering (ASE)*, Los Alamitos, CA: IEEE Computer Society, November 2024.

-Yining Hong, Fanchao Qi, Maosong Sun. **Two Heads Are Better Than One: Exploiting Both Sequence and Graph Models in AMR-To-Text Generation**.
-Submitted to *The Twelfth International Conference on Learning Representations (ICLR)*, 2024. [\[Paper\]](https://openreview.net/forum?id=61DYdiyQqk)
+**Yining Hong**, Fanchao Qi, Maosong Sun. **Two Heads Are Better Than One: Exploiting Both Sequence and Graph Models in AMR-To-Text Generation**. [\[Paper\]](https://openreview.net/forum?id=fxM13uraI1)

 # Teaching Experience
-I am a volunteer teaching assistant (outstanding level) at the [Center for Student Learning and Development](https://learning.tsinghua.edu.cn/zxgk/ywjs.htm) at Tsinghua University, an association that offers drop-in tutoring for STEM courses.
-I assist students with computer science courses including data structures & algorithms and object-oriented programmings. -->
+I was a volunteer teaching assistant at the [Center for Student Learning and Development](https://learning.tsinghua.edu.cn/zxgk/ywjs.htm) at Tsinghua University, an association that offers drop-in tutoring for STEM courses.
+I assisted students with computer science courses including data structures & algorithms and object-oriented programmings.